SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 Since mutations changes data on the server, the cache entries that are potentially affected by the mutation is automatically invalidated.

-For example, a `addItemToBasket` mutation will automatically invalidate `useBasket`  and `useCustomerBaskets` queries.
+For example, an `addItemToBasket` mutation automatically update `useBasket`  and `useCustomerBaskets` query cache, because the mutation result contains the information for the updated basket.
+In other cases, when the mutation response do not have the updated data, the library will invalidate the cache and trigger a re-fetch.

 ## Ultilities